 - Choosing the right-sized unit

 - Deciding if you need a climate-controlled unit

 - Making an inventory list and taking photographs of your items

 Before you choose a storage facility, make sure the location is convenient for you and close to your home or workplace.
 This is especially important if you think you’ll be making frequent trips to and from your unit.

 Also, try to avoid storage facilities located in areas prone to natural disasters like flooding or wildfires.

-To save yourself time, aggravation and money, thoroughly check out the storage facility you’re considering before you sign a lease.
-You might want to ask friends, family or neighbors for recommendations or check online for reputable storage places in your area.
+To save yourself time, aggravation and money, thoroughly check out the storage facility before renting.
+Here are a few ways to do this:

-The U-Haul website lists U-Haul owned facilities as well as independently owned storage facilities in your selected area.
-Some of the locations have customer reviews.
+- U-Haul's Storage Page lists U-Haul-owned facilities as well as independently owned storage facilities in your selected area.
+This site covers most of the U.S. and parts of Canada.
+Some of the locations show customer reviews.

-- Safety and security: sufficient staff, plenty of security cameras and good lighting both in the storage areas and where you might be parking.
+- Safety and security: sufficient staff, plenty of security cameras and good lighting both in the storage areas and parking areas.